ch-stark/gitops-rbac-example/blog/blog.md

 It needs to be mentioned that even if you have defined the Personas it needs to be clarified that the implemented Cluster-Roles can certainly differ a lot so we will at the end only have some suggestions.

+Also note that you might not implement some roles using ClusterRoles/RoleBindings but you might set those permissions directly at Git-level.
+E.g. a Role is allowed to place Resources into some path/branch within a Git-repositore.

 ### RHACM-Cluster-Admin